prashanth1k/pandoc-ebook-template-windows/README.md

 1. Install pandoc and dependencies.

-   * [pandoc] (https://github.com/jgm/pandoc/releases).
+   * [pandoc](https://github.com/jgm/pandoc/releases).
 This is the utility to convert anything to everything.
    * [MikTeX](https://miktex.org/download) Latex library that helps pandoc convert markdown to PDF.
 Alternatively install HTML5 renderer library from [wkhtmltopdf] https://wkhtmltopdf.org/downloads.html)

 2. Optionally install [Git](https://git-scm.com/download/win).
 This will make it easier to manage your markdown files.
 We don't quite need it for this example